The Lip Bar's vegan, WFH-friendly products are now available at Walmart - CNN Underscored

 Makeup probably isn’t a priority for those working from home.
 But if you’re looking to add a little glam to your routine anyway, The Lip Bar is here to help.

 Melissa Butler, the cosmetics brand’s founder, has built a line of products meant for women with a wide range of complexions, who either don’t have time for a full face of makeup or prefer a more natural glow.
 “You don’t need 30 minutes to do your makeup.
-You can do it in three to five minutes and look just as good,” Butler told CNN Underscored.
+You can do it in three to five minutes and look just as good,” Butler tells CNN Underscored.

 TLB’s products are all about enhancing natural beauty and easy application — which happens to translate into great Zoom-ready looks — and its latest collection encompasses all of the above.
 The Lip Bar has just expanded to over 700 Target stores, and this month, they’ll be in stock at Walmart stores and online.

 “We pick products based on your lifestyle.
-So when we think about that and marry it with the fact that we’re in the midst of a pandemic, people are on calls all day, you want to show up as your best self but you don’t want to put too much effort into it,” Butler said.
+So when we think about that and marry it with the fact that we’re in the midst of a pandemic, people are on calls all day, you want to show up as your best self, but you don’t want to put too much effort into it,” Butler says.
 “You might not want too much.
 You might want a little color and moisture.”

-If you’re looking to upgrade your glam routine, check out TLB products that are currently on Walmart’s and Target’s websites below, and be sure to take the brand’s complexion quiz to find the product that’s for your skin tone.
+If you’re looking to upgrade your glam routine, check out TLB products that are currently on Walmart’s and Target’s websites below, and be sure to take the brand’s complexion quiz to find the product that’s right for your skin tone.

 The Lip Bar Vegan Matte Liquid Lipstick ($10.89, originally $13; walmart.com)